kmacrow/Shellac/README.md

-# Shellac: A distributed web "accelerator"
+# Shellac: a distributed web "accelerator"

 Shellac is an HTTP/1.1 caching proxy for Linux.
 It is designed to handle thousands of client connections at once, and aggressively cache content in a distributed pool of memory.
 Shellac can be used in a number of different configurations.
 In the simplest setup it can provide conceptually similar functionality to <a href="https://www.varnish-cache.org">Varnish</a> and <a href="http://www.squid-cache.org">Squid</a>: a single-host cache for one or more web servers.
 But owing to an event-driven architecture not unlike <a href="http://nginx.com">Nginx</a> and <a href="http://haproxy.1wt.eu">HAproxy</a>, you can safely put Shellac in front of many more origin servers than you could Varnish or Squid.
 Also, Shellac allows you to grow your cache capacity well beyond a single host: in fact, it will let you "glue" together extra memory on as many machines as you can afford.